xyzz/STM32duino-bootloader/README.md

 Based on [STM32duino-bootloader](https://github.com/rogerclarkmelbourne/STM32duino-bootloader).

+## Known issues

+- JTAG or SWD pins used as part of keyboard matrix can't be used for bootloader entry

 ## Compiling

 This projects can be compiled either with GCC or with Clang.
 Clang is known to produce smaller binaries (by about ~100 bytes), however you need a fairly recent version.